 "FASHION HAS THE POWER TO CREATE CHANGE" "Ever since my first fashion job I realized just how accurate this statement is.
 Fashion is about evolution, about change.
 It's taking an idea and springing it around in every which way.
 The job of a fashion designer is not just to design but to adapt.

-I'm inspired by the culture of street style, I think it's one of my favorite aspects of our industry, I'm also very influenced by music, from classic to Indie.
-There is always music blasting in the studio.
 In recent years, I have become more passionate about the idea of sustainability within fashion both in practices and materials.
 As designers we have a responsibility to be conscious, and responsible with the garments we make and how we make them.
 Finding sustainable alternatives to materials that we’ve been using for years.
+I am very passionate about working with textile waste it has been our main material since we transitioned to sustaable fashion.
+I like how we can create one of a kind pieces.
+Aniother aspect that I find fascinating is the regenerated materials that our industry is developing.
+Faux fur made from corn waste, nylon made of ocean bound plastic.
 It all circles back to adaptability.
 Its key."

 - Gamalier Calderon; Creative Director

 Gamalier Calderon, the Creative Director of House of Gam, established the organization in 2014 shortly after graduating from high school.
 During his first year of college, he gained valuable experience through an internship with Tampa stylist Tamy Lugo of VStylist.
 Initially conceived as a fashion blog, House of Gam served as a platform to spotlight emerging and underrepresented fashion designers, providing them with an avenue to connect with a wider audience.